wangyanainn-ainn/LaQual/README_EN.md

-# LaQual: LLM Application Quality evaluation Framework
+# LaQual: A Novel Framework for Automated Evaluation of LLM App Quality

 LaQual is a specialized automated framework for evaluating the quality of Large Language Model (LLM) apps.
 The framework achieves comprehensive quality evaluation of LLM apps through 5 core functions: label generation, metric generation, static indicator evaluation, evaluation task generation, and response quality evaluation.